Colchester Institute Skip To Main Content

 The College will ensure that parents, carers and stakeholders are aware of the College’s commitment to Safeguarding by including its commitment to this in corporate publications including on the College website.

-The College will implement procedures to ensure that all appropriate checks are carried out on all staff, contractors, sub-contractors, volunteers and Governors working at the College,.
+The College will implement procedures to ensure that all appropriate checks are carried out on all staff, contractors, sub-contractors, volunteers and Governors working at the College.
 This will be documented in a Single Central Record as set out in Keeping Children Safe in Education guidance.
-Enhanced DBS disclosures will be obtained, and the barred list checked for all staff appointed to positions where the person will be engaging in regulated activity with children and adult at risk.
-The College has a separate Recruitment and Selection Policy and Procedure and Vetting Checks and Single Central Register Policy.
+Enhanced DBS disclosures will be obtained, in addition to two references and the barred list checked for all staff appointed to positions where the person will be engaging in regulated activity with children and adult at risk.

 Volunteers to the College where regulated activity will be taking place will also require an Enhanced DBS check and the barred list checked.